Curtis Publishing Company: 20th century

-Meanwhile the company made editorial and executive changes at their magazine properties.
 Ben Hibbs, the editor of The Saturday Evening Post since 1942, retired, as did Bruce and Beatrice Gould of the Ladies' Home Journal (editors since 1935).
 The Post attempted to reinvent itself with more controversial articles and flashy graphics.
-Two editors--Robert Fouss (Saturday Evening Post) and Curtiss Anderson (Ladies' Home Journal) quickly came and went.
+Two editors, Robert Fouss of the Saturday Evening Post, and Curtiss Anderson of Ladies' Home Journal, quickly came and went.
 Ted Patrick, editor of Holiday magazine, said that aggressive cost-cutting would be the kiss of death to Holiday.

 Curtis received another loan of $5.5 million in 1964 to be used to make investments in new editorial properties.

 Perfect Film loaned the company $5 million in 1968 at the request of Curtis's primary loan holder, First National Bank of Boston, to extend its loans.
 Curtis sold its Philadelphia headquarters to real estate developer John W. Merriam for $7.3 million to pay off most of the First National loan; it leased half of the building back for its operations.

 In 1968, Curtis Publishing sold the Ladies' Home Journal and The American Home to Downe Communications for $5.4 million in stock; it sold the stock for operating revenue.
 The list of six million Post subscribers was sold to Life for cash, a $2.5 million loan, and a contract with Curtis' circulation and printing services subsidiaries.
 Despite these attempts to revive the Saturday Evening Post, and failing to find a purchaser for the magazine, Curtis Publishing shut it down in 1969.
 In March 1969, the Federal Trade Commission directed Curtis to offer cash refunds for unfulfilled portions of Post subscriptions.

 Perfect Film purchased Curtis Circulation Company that same year.

 In 1976, The Saturday Evening Post Society was spun off from Curtis to resume publication of its flagship magazine.
 U.S. Kids was formed, which publishes their portfolio of children's magazines.

 21st century

-Curtis Publishing of the 21st century is a firm that licenses magazine covers and artwork from their archive of 4,000 images from over 500 artists.
-As Curtis Licensing, they provide images for advertising as well as to companies creating and selling memorabilia.
-The Norman Rockwell cover paintings and other images have been used for fine art and prints, greeting cards, figurines, and other collectibles.
+In the 21st century, Curtis Publishing licenses magazine covers and artwork from their archive of 4,000 images from over 500 artists.
+As Curtis Licensing, they provide images for advertising and to companies creating and selling memorabilia.
+The company's Norman Rockwell cover paintings and other images have been used for fine art and prints, greeting cards, figurines, and other collectibles.